Cayyus/Riger-bot/README.md

 # Riger-bot
- A multi-purpose discord bot that can do a variety of tasks, such as rolling, deroling, purge messages, ban, play music and much more!
+ A multi-purpose discord bot that can do a variety of tasks, such as rolling, deroling, purging messages, ban, play music and much more!

 ## Features
 - Purge messages